raijenki/ternary-decomposer/README.md

 Clone the repository and use `fbs run`.

 ## Notes
-The program may freeze during its operation due to the number of calculations.
-When exporting to GIS softwares such as ArcGIS, you should build pyramids with the JPEG compression.
+* The program may freeze during its operation due to the number of calculations.
+* This application is *definitely* not optimized.